Welcome

 The Automated Astronomy Group conducts a variety of astronomical research

-programs with automatic (robotic) telescopes located at
+programs with automatic (robotic) telescopes located at Fairborn Observatory

-Fairborn Observatory in the Patagonia Mountains near
+in the Patagonia Mountains near Washington Camp, Arizona.
+The Automated

-Washington Camp, Arizona.
-The Automated Astronomy Group has been active since
+Astronomy Group has been active since 1989 and has research interests in

-in Sun-like stars, the search for planetary systems
+long-term brightness and magnetic cycles in Sun-like stars, the search for

-around other stars,
+planetary systems around other

-chromospherically active (spotted) stars, the properties of binary and
+stars, chromospherically active (spotted) stars, the properties of binary and

-multiple stars, Zeta Aurigae binaries, the structure and heating
+multiple stars, Zeta Aurigae binaries, the structure and heating of stellar

-0.80m Automatic Photoelectric Telescopes (APTs), a 2.0m Automated
+Photoelectric Telescopes (APTs), a 2.0m Automated Spectroscopic Telescope

-Spectroscopic Telescope (AST) and a 0.36m Automated Imaging Telescope
+(AST) and a 0.36m Automated Imaging Telescope (AIT).
+A short history of

-(AST).
-A short history of the development of robotic telescopes is
+Fairborn Observatory and the development of robotic telescopes is available

 Funding support for automated astronomy has been provided by NASA, NSF, Tennessee State University, and the State of Tennessee through its Centers of Excellence Program.